Total Law

 ILR status can be revoked under certain circumstances where you:

-- Are liable to deportation but you are not able to be deported for legal reasons
+• Are liable for deportation but you are not able to be deported for legal reasons

-- Are found to have obtained Indefinite Leave to Remain by deception
+• Are found to have obtained Indefinite Leave to Remain by deception such as false documents, false information, sham relationships, etc.

-You are eligible for applying for ILR if you have lived in the UK on a visa that can lead to settlement (as well as fulfilling the other necessary requirements).
+You are eligible to apply for ILR if you have lived in the UK on a visa that can lead to settlement (as well as fulfilling the other necessary requirements).
 Once the visa’s minimum time period has elapsed, you can apply for ILR.

 Which visa types allow you to apply for Indefinite Leave to Remain?